Cloudy Kitchen

 5. Add the chocolate and frozen Nutella pieces, and mix to combine completely.
 You can leave a few Nutella pieces for the tops of the cookies if you like - keep them in the freezer until you bake as the Nutella in the cookies itself will melt.

 6. Line a sheet pan or container with parchment paper.
-Using a 2 tbsp cookie scoop (or shooting for balls about 55g each), scoop balls of dough onto the pan - they are going to be chilled so you can place them close together.
+Using a 2 tablespoon cookie scoop (or shooting for balls about 55g each), scoop balls of dough onto the pan - they are going to be chilled so you can place them close together.
 Cover the pan with a lid or plastic wrap and refrigerate the cookie dough for 30 minutes.

 7. 10 minutes into the chilling period, preheat the oven to 350°f / 180°c.
 This gives the oven time to properly pre-heat.
 Line two sheet pans with parchment paper.